metabase/metabase/docs/questions/query-builder/expressions/cumulative.md

 | July     | 5       | 2 + 5 = 7         |
 | November | 4       | 2 + 5 + 4 = 11    |

-Metabase will automatically sort the data by the breakout column in ascending order using the logic that your database uses for the column's data type.
+Metabase will automatically sort the data by the breakout column in ascending order (using the logic that your database uses for the column's data type).
 If you add a manual sort, it will only apply _after_ cumulative count or sum computes its results.
 Sorting here has no effect on how Metabase computes the cumulative metric.

 If you want to use a different order (for example, sort by the breakout column but in descending order), you can [use SQL](#sql).

 ## Cumulative metrics with multiple breakouts

 Because cumulative metrics calculate its summaries based on previous rows, Metabase needs to determine what those previous rows are.
-It will always order the rows based on the first breakout.
+Cumulative metrics will always order the rows based on the _first_ breakout.
 So if there are multiple breakout columns specified in **Group by**, Metabase will:

 1. Sort by the first breakout column to determine what the previous rows are.
 2. Break out by the first column and any additional columns.